SevenSlider Game Introduction

 As indicated on screen, <h> will toggle a help screen, and <c> will toggle color schemes.

-Unzip the archive and you will see a new directory appear with a name like "bundle_<date>", that you should rename to something like "seven_install_directory".
+Unzip the archive and you will see a new directory appear.
+CD to it.

 Linux users should then cd to seven_install_directory, then type "seven_gnu" to start the game.